teddywing/irssi-hipchat-stfu/README.md

 Installing this plugin transforms the prior output into this:

 	20:08:24 <@root> Message from unknown participant JIRA:
-	20:08:24 <@root> FN-1909 : Buyer favorites seller – front end kind of issue text that is kind of long and describes the problem that we saw during testing.
-(Person Name)
+	20:08:24 <@root> SC-1000 : Some kind of issue text that is kind of long and describes the problem that we saw during testing.
+(Person Name) (https://somecompany.atlassian.net/browse/SC-1000)
-	                 (https://somecompany.atlassian.net/browse/SC-1000)
 	20:08:24 <@root> Type: Bug
 	20:08:24 <@root> Not prioritized